Home Heat Pump Guide

 An LPG boiler operates at 88-92% efficiency — similar to mains gas.
 It burns fuel and extracts heat from the combustion gases.
 It can never exceed 100% efficiency.

 A heat pump operates at 250-350% efficiency (COP 2.5-3.5), delivering two and a half to three and a half times more heat energy than the electricity it consumes.
 This fundamental efficiency advantage is why a heat pump can be cheaper to run despite electricity costing more per unit than LPG.
+For a deeper dive into efficiency metrics, read our lifespan and efficiency guide.

 Rural Property Considerations